-How to make a skirt with no Sewing!
-Go from a Man’s polo shirt to this adorable striped skirt in 10 minutes- with NO SEWING!
-(10 minute skirt)
+How to make a NO SEW Skirt: Go from a Man’s shirt to this adorable skirt in 10 minutes- with NO SEWING!
+(10 minute skirt with no sewing!)

 One of my favorite places to find cute fabric to upcycle is Goodwill and the Salvation Army.
 (And my hubby’s closet of course! shhh…) The Salvation Army is the best, because their prices are usually lower, plus every day of the week a different category of items is 50% off.

 I visited the Salvation Army last month in search of a green polo I could make into a skirt for St. Patty’s Day.
 I definitely scored with this green and white polo.
-The wide stripes make it just perfect for a skir!
+The wide stripes make it just perfect for a skirt!